 The reasons for the application

-Give an overview about why the application is being made, when child was placed in the current placement, why NCC no longer needs to share parental responsibility
+Give an overview about why the application is being made, when child was placed in the current placement, why NCC no longer needs to share parental responsibility, this might include details from the safety or success goal, if that has been achieved.

 Concerns which led to the care proceedings

 Keep this brief.
+Think about what was in the original danger statement, what was the worrying adult behaviour, how bad was it and how did it hurt the child.

 Any current outstanding concerns

 Set out any matters of concern and what is being done to address these.
-If none, just say: There are no outstanding concerns
+If none, just say: There are no outstanding concerns.
+What are the next steps in the mapping tool or last review.
+This might be in the what needs to happen section of the last report.
+What is the detail from the success or safety goal, what are we trying to achieve for the child or young person and how are we going to get there.

 The current arrangements for the child’s care and outline the current contact arrangements with parents and siblings

-Confirm where the child lives, who else lives in their home,
+Confirm where the child lives, who else lives in their home, who are the people that the child or young person is naturally connected to and how do we support them to maintain or strengthen those relationships?

 Any change in the child’s circumstances since the conclusion of the care proceedings

 Please provide a brief overview of the support and intervention the child / young person has received since becoming subject to the Care Order.
+This information will come from the timeline, safety/success goals and next steps.

 Give a brief overview of any changes in the child’s care and contact arrangements